Athletics at the 2014 Commonwealth Games – Women's 100 metres

 The Women's 100 metres at the 2014 Commonwealth Games, as part of the athletics programme, was held at Hampden Park on 27 and 28 July 2014.

+The winning margin was 0.18 seconds which as of 2024 remains the largest winning margin for the women's 100 metres at these games since the introduction of fully automatic timing.

 Results

 First round

 The first round consisted of six heats, with qualification for the first three in each heat, and the six fastest losers overall.
 Nigeria's Blessing Okagbare was the fastest qualifier from the first round, at 11.20 seconds.
 After qualifying from the first round, Michelle-Lee Ahye of Trinidad and Tobago announced her withdrawal due to hamstring concerns.